lablup/backend.ai-docs-webui/docs/model_serving/model_serving.rst

    nodes are split across multiple physical nodes or virtual machines.

 Before creating model service, Backend.AI supports validation feature to check whether execution is available or not(due to any errors during execution.)
-By clicking ``Validate`` button in bottom-left of service launcher, a new popup for listening validation event will pops up. in the popup modal, you can check the status by container log. when result is set to ``Finished``, then validation check is finished.
+By clicking the ``Validate`` button at the bottom-left of the service launcher, a new popup for listening to validation events will pop up.
+In the popup modal, you can check the status through the container log.
+When the result is set to ``Finished``, then the validation check is finished.

 .. image:: model-validation-dialog.png
    :width: 700